Master Cisco Interview Questions: Technical, Behavioral, and HR Answers Plus 5 Insider Tips from Real Candidates

 In five years, I see myself as a senior network architect or technical lead at Cisco, someone who not only implements complex solutions but mentors junior engineers and contributes to strategic planning.
 I’m particularly interested in specializing in network security and automation, areas where Cisco is innovating rapidly.

 I plan to pursue advanced certifications, probably working toward CCNP and eventually CCIE.
-Beyond technical growth, I want to develop leadership skills by leading projects and maybe contributing to Cisco’s technical community through blogs or presentations.
+Beyond technical growth, I want to develop leadership skills by leading projects and contributing to Cisco’s technical community through blogs or presentations.

 The key for me is continuous growth while making meaningful contributions to the team and customers.
 For more guidance on crafting your answer, check out our article on where you see yourself in 5 years.